acenturyandabit/fortknight/readme.md

 ## Build tools
 `./images/compile_imgs.js`: run in this directory to preload svgs into the html file.

-credits to wikimedia commons for chess pieces
+credits to wikimedia commons for chess pieces and [SVG Repo](https://www.svgrepo.com/collection/01-arrows/) for the arrows